Agentic marketing

 What a failing result looks like

 Low MQL-to-SQL conversion.
 First calls that re-cover ground already touched during earlier engagement.
-SDRs opening every call with “so tell me a bit about what you’re looking for.”
-CRM records with a name, email, and company and not much else.
+SDRs opening every call with "tell me about what you're looking for."
+CRM records with a name, email, and company — and not much else.

 What this tells you

 • Failed Check 1 or Check 2: The problem is structural.
 Your website has no mechanism to engage buyers at the moment of intent.
-Optimizing CTAs and shortening forms will not move the pipeline number because the architecture can’t act without a human present.
-[Internal link: Why Your B2B Conversion Rate Is Stuck]
+Optimising CTAs and shortening forms will not move the pipeline number.
+[Link to Blog A]

 • Failed Check 3 or Check 4: The problem is configuration.
-Engagement is happening but the system isn’t built to convert it.
-These are specific, fixable gaps, and the changes are smaller than most teams expect.
+Engagement is happening but the system is not built to convert it.
+These are specific, fixable gaps — and the changes are smaller than most teams expect.
+[Link to Blog C]

 • Failed Check 5: The problem is handoff integrity.
 Pipeline is generating but leaking between marketing and sales.
-Different fix than checks 1 through 4, and worth addressing separately before optimizing upstream.
+Different fix than Checks 1 through 4.
+[Link to Blog B]

 • Failed all five: Start with Check 1.
-Every downstream check gets harder to fix when the timing problem is still open — because you’re configuring and optimizing a system that’s still invisible to the buyers who arrive when your team isn’t there.
+Every downstream check gets harder to fix when the timing problem is still open.

 Docket is the Agentic Marketing platform for B2B revenue teams.
 Its AI Marketing Agent opens a real conversation, answers from your approved product knowledge, qualifies intent in real time, and delivers an AQL to your rep.